Chart Color Schemes

 Cootamundra faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.4%, significantly lower than NSW's average of 32.2%.
-Bachelor degrees are the most common at 10.0%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 40.9% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (30.5%).
-Educational participation is high at 25.0%, with 10.0% in primary education, 8.1% in secondary education, and 1.5% pursuing tertiary education.
+The area's university qualification rate is 13.4%, significantly lower than the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 10.0%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.6%).
+Vocational credentials are prominent, with 40.9% of residents aged 15+ holding them - advanced diplomas account for 10.4% and certificates for 30.5%.

-Educational participation is notably high, with 25.0% of residents currently enrolled in formal education.
+Educational participation is high, with 25.0% of residents currently enrolled in formal education.
 This includes 10.0% in primary education, 8.1% in secondary education, and 1.5% pursuing tertiary education.

 Frequently Asked Questions - Education